Q: “Should I submit to my boyfriend?”

-That’s the question that one of the smart readers of this blog submitted recently.
-To be honest, it’s a bit of a stumper.
-Since a boyfriend is not the same as a husband, isn’t submission in that relationship a bit misplaced?
-Part of me thinks yes!
-But since I see dating as preparation for marriage (as opposed to just having fun), is it reasonable to think a girl could disregard what the Bible teaches about submission while dating then suddenly flip a switch after saying “I do”?
-Hmmm … that’s a little trickier.
+One of the smart readers of this blog submitted this question to us recently.
+To be honest, it doesn’t come with an easy answer.
+On the one hand. . . since a boyfriend is not the same as a husband, submission in that relationship can be misplaced.
+On the other hand, since dating is preparation for marriage, I’m left to wonder if it’s reasonable to think a girl could disregard what the Bible teaches about submission while dating and then suddenly flip a switch after saying “I do”?

-Those same questions may be swirling in your mind as you consider how to act in your own dating relationship (now or in the future).
-If so, here are a few things to keep in mind.
+If those same questions are swirling in your mind as you consider how to act in your own dating relationship (now or in the future), here are three things to keep in mind.

 You may really, really like your boyfriend.
 He may have everything you are looking for in a future husband.
 The two of you may have even talked about getting married.
 But none of that is the same as actually being married.

-The reality is that break-ups happen.
+Breakups happen.
 They happen to couples who love each other very much.
 They happen to couples who were sure they would be together forever.
-Break-ups can even happen after a couple becomes engaged.
-(Here are two stories where that’s exactly what happened: “Lessons Learned From a Cancelled Wedding” and “Hope for Broken Hearts.”
+Breakups can even happen after a couple becomes engaged.

-As you consider your relationship with your boyfriend, it is critical to keep in mind that he is not your husband.
-There is no place in Scripture that places a boyfriend as an authority over a girlfriend—likely because there is no guarantee that this is a permanent relationship.
+No matter how much you love him, your boyfriend is not your husband.
+There is no place in Scripture that places a boyfriend in authority over a girlfriend, likely because there is no guarantee that this is a permanent relationship.